What Ignoring Harassment Can Lead To

 6. Risk of Government Investigation

-Often the state or federal EEOC will get involved in claims of sexual harassment in the workplace.
+Often the state or federal EEOC takes part in claims of sexual harassment in the workplace.
 This raises the publicity quotient quite a bit.
 The US Equal Employment agency and/or its state equivalent may conduct an investigation, issue a report, and eventually demand that you pay compensation to the affected employees or make similar restitution.

 If you ignore the actions of your managers or otherwise allow illegal behavior to take place in your place of employment without taking reasonable measures to stop it, your business will suffer in many ways.
 Being under government investigation usually never ends well.